 The Gnostic Movement formed in Australia in 1999.
-It was instrumental in providing modern Gnosis to people in the Western world, and was a successful early pioneer in teaching spirituality on the internet.
+It was instrumental in providing modern Gnosis to people in the Western world, and was a successful early pioneer in explaining spirituality on the internet.
 Its free courses, written by Belzebuub, were taken by more than 90,000 people.
 The Gnostic Movement began running online courses in 2000, and they were also offered in-person in its various centers and groups around the world, which were established across Australia, in Canada, the USA, UK, Greece, Cyprus and Malaysia.
 The courses were eight or nine weeks’ duration and structured to progressively guide people through learning and applying the exercises and principles of Gnosis in a practical, accessible way.
 The three main courses covered astral projection, self-knowledge and esotericism, and advanced courses were available for those who wished to take their studies further.

 The courses and the entire Movement itself were structured to facilitate personal spiritual experience and development.
 The Gnostic Movement provided venues and services to learn the tools and techniques that enabled a person to receive their own direct metaphysical and spiritual experiences and carry out real inner change.
 It provided a supportive framework and environment to learn, practice and explore these exercises with like-minded people, as well as the opportunity to train to teach the same techniques to others for those interested.
-This practical experiential approach was taken to encourage and empower people to learn about spiritual truths directly, instead of relying on beliefs.
+This practical experiential approach was taken to encourage people to learn about spiritual truths directly, instead of relying on beliefs.
 The Gnostic Movement was highly successful at helping people to have metaphysical experiences: 67 per cent of participants surveyed in the astral travel and dreams course reported having an out-of-body experience during the course for instance.

 The Movement also ran retreats, workshops, drop in meditation sessions, lectures, social events and produced a documentary on the history of ancient Christian Gnosticism and its parallels with modern Gnosticism.
 The Gnostic Movement catered to people with wide ranges of interest – from those who attended casually now and then to those who wished to train to teach and volunteer – and its open structure enabled people to participate to whatever degree they wished.